raspberrypilearning/generic-python-requests/en/step_1.md

 Sometimes you need to fetch data from a website.
 This could be data that has been provided by a web API, or it might just be the **HTML** from the web page.
-Either way, the Python module called `requests` makes this task very easy.
+Either way, the Python module `requests` makes this task very easy.

 - To begin, open up IDLE or your preferred programming environment and create a new file.